-Fallopian tubes connect the uterus to the ovaries and are responsible for transporting the ovum from the ovary to the uterus every month.
+Fallopian tubes connect the uterus to the ovaries and are responsible for transporting an ovum (egg) from the ovaries to the uterus every month.

 At what age does a girl have her first period?

-Girls can get their first period between the ages of 10 and 15, with many getting it at around 12 years old.
+Girls can get their first period between the ages of 10 and 15, with many starting their period at around 12 years old.
 This is normally a sign that they are getting close to the end of puberty.

 What is toxic shock syndrome?

-Toxic shock syndrome (TSS) is a rare, fatal condition that comes from certain bacterial infections.
-TSS is mostly associated with leaving in a tampon for too long, but it can affect almost anyone as it is caused by toxins that come from Staphylococcus aureus (staph) bacteria.
-Other risk factors include: having cuts/burns on your skin, having surgery, and having a viral infection.
+Toxic shock syndrome (TSS) is a rare and potentially fatal condition that occurs due to certain bacterial infections.
+TSS is often associated with leaving a tampon in for too long, but it can affect almost anyone as it’s caused by toxins that come from Staphylococcus aureus, or staph, bacteria.
+Other risk factors include having cuts or burns on your skin, having surgery, or having a viral infection.